dg-cafe/custom_attributes_connector/README.md

 - **Error Handling**: Workflow stops on critical errors; check log and database.
 - **Security**: Use environment variables for credentials.
 - **Version**: v1.0 (based on `X-Requested-With` header).

-## Contributing

-Contributions are welcome!
-Please submit pull requests for improvements or bug fixes.

 ## License